AudreyLL88/MS3__Sante/README.md

     - Cocktail Description (blank)
     - Cocktail Image (blank)
     - Cocktail Image Credentials (blank)
-    - Cocktail Preparation Time (blank)
+    - Cocktail Preparation Time (option)
-    - Cocktail Difficulty (option)
+    - Cocktail Level (option)
     - Cocktail Ingredients (blank)
     - Cocktail Instructions (blank)

 * After clicking on the submit button, the user can see the new recipe page topped with a validation flash message.
 The recipe will then appear in the user's profile.
-*This feature is accessible through the navigation bar and the user's profile.
+* This feature is accessible through the navigation bar and the user's profile.

 **Edit a Cocktail**

 * The user can edit the choosen recipe only when logged in.
 * The form passes the informations previously submitted for more clarity and can all be changed.
 * To submit these new information, the user needs to click on the "submit" button at the bottom of the page.
+* After clicking on the submit button, the user can see the updated recipe page topped with a validation flash message.
+The recipe will be updated in the user's profile.
 * The edit  functionnality can be accessed through the recipe cards on the cocktails.html page, profile.html and the specific cocktail/cocktail_id.html.

 **Delete a Cocktail**

 * The user can delete the choosen recipe only when logged in.
 * The delete functionnality can be accessed through the recipe cards on the cocktails.html page, profile.html and the specific cocktail/cocktail_id.html.
-*  When the delete button is clicked, it throws a modal asking confirmation to prevent the user from accidentally delenting the recipe.
+* When the delete button is clicked, a modal asks confirmation to prevent the user from accidentally deleting the recipe.
-* If confirmed, tge recipe is deleted forever.
+* If confirmed, the recipe is deleted forever.

 **Like a Cocktail**